 CLINICAL EDUCATION REQUIREMENTS

-A student must meet specific requirements of the Department of Communicative Disorders and Deaf Education before allowed to begin the clinical practicum portion of his/her training program.
+A student must meet specific requirements of the Department of Communicative Disorders and Deaf Education for the clinical practicum portion of the training program.

 Prior to beginning clinical practicum, students must supply documentation of the following: